 Ensuring there is no shortfall in data submission and reporting is a priority for NZTR.
 To achieve this objective, full support from stakeholder groups and full compliance by trainers, owners, and/or racing managers is needed to ensure that death and retirement records are comprehensive, both in terms of detail and by providing a return for every horse.

-We need all owners or trainers to submit an SR24 Notification of Death or Retirement of a Thoroughbred return for every horse so NZTR can maintain full traceability on all thoroughbreds for the period between foaling and either death or retirement from racing and/or breeding, whichever is earliest.
+All owners or trainers must submit an SR24 Notification of Death or Retirement of a Thoroughbred return for every horse so NZTR can maintain full traceability on all thoroughbreds for the period between foaling and either death or retirement from racing and/or breeding, whichever is earliest.
 This known as ‘comprehensive traceability’.

 - Commit to ensuring comprehensive traceability of the racing and breeding thoroughbred population from foaling to death or retirement from racing and breeding.
 NZTR recognises that this initiative will need a sustained commitment from NZTR and industry participants.